Who is a Credit Analyst?

 How to Become a Credit Analyst

-Ideally, a candidate interested in becoming a credit analyst should have a degree in finance or accounting.
-Their degree should equip them in the following subjects - risk assessment, financial analysis, economics, and statistics.
+Ideally, a candidate interested in becoming a credit analyst should hold a degree in finance or accounting, covering subjects such as risk assessment, financial analysis, economics, and statistics.

 Undergraduate Degree

-At an undergraduate level, aspirants can apply to the following courses:
+At an undergraduate level, aspirants can consider the following programmes:

 Postgraduate Diploma